ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 [![](../images/speeding-up-sixty/2-54b87689f345173dbed3510a396641cd8c5e43f2-threadscope.png)](../images/speeding-up-sixty/2-54b87689f345173dbed3510a396641cd8c5e43f2-threadscope.png)

+Sadly I didn't update Sixty in between the two changes, so I don't really know how much each one contributes.

 ## Optimisation 3: Manual query parallelisation

-To improve the parallelism, I removed the automatic parallelism support from the Rock library, and started doing it manually instead.
+I wasn't quite happy with the automatic parallelism since it mostly resulted in sequential execution.
+To improve on that, I removed the automatic parallelism support from the Rock library, and started doing it manually instead.

-The following results are from simply processing all input modules in parallel, using pooling to keep the number of threads the same as the number of threads on the machine it's run on:
+The following timing is from processing all input modules in parallel, using pooling to keep the number of threads the same as the number of cores on the machine it's run on:

 |                          | Time    | Delta |
 |--------------------------|--------:|------:|